Alexandros Karagiannis

-Alexandros Karagiannis (Αλέξανδρος Καραγιάννης; born 25 October 1993) is a Greek professional footballer who plays as a winger for Kozani.
+Alexandros Karagiannis (Αλέξανδρος Καραγιάννης; born 25 October 1993) is a Greek professional footballer who plays as a winger for Super League 2 club Kozani.

-Club career
+Career

 Aris

 He started his career in Pyrsos Grevena, In July 2010 he transferred to Aris Thessaloniki's U18 team.
 During the 2012–2013 season, then head coach Makis Katsavakis promoted him to the first team, though he made his debut in December 2012 in a match against Xanthi, after Lucas Alcaraz was appointed as manager.

 Chania

 On 25 July 2014, he signed a year contract with Chania.

 Lamia

 On 11 August 2015, he signed with Lamia for an undisclosed fee.
 In the 2016–17 season he celebrated promotion to the Superleague.
 On 27 June 2017 he extended his contract for an additional season.
 On 21 January 2018 Karagiannis scored in a crucial 1–0 home win against Asteras Tripolis, the first after 3 months.

 AO Chania Kissamikos

 On 12 July 2018 he signed a one-year contract with Football League side AO Chania Kissamikos on a free transfer.